drmessano/iptables-admin-whitelist/README.md

 */5 * * * * root /usr/local/bin/iptadmin
 ```

-On each client device, use the scheduler to automatically download and import the whitelist as needed:
+On each client device, install the script using the following.
+The script will install the cron job, and maintain it:

 ```
-*/5 * * * * root /usr/bin/curl -ks https://example.com/admin.ipt -o /tmp/admin.ipt & /bin/sh /tmp/admin.ipt
+curl -kOs https://example.com/admin.ipt /tmp/admin.ipt & /bin/sh /tmp/admin.ipt
 ```